Collecting guide: Jadeite jewellery

 Jade or jadeite — what’s the difference?

-The term ‘jade’ is actually a catch-all term that encompasses two separate minerals: nephrite, which is more opaque and traditionally used for sculptural objects and ornaments, and jadeite, which is more translucent and can be polished to a high lustre, making it more suitable for jewellery.
+The term ‘jade’ is actually a catch-all term that encompasses two separate minerals: nephrite, which is more opaque and traditionally used for sculptural objects and ornaments; and jadeite, which is more translucent and can be polished to a high lustre, making it more suitable for jewellery.

-As senior specialist Fung Chiang explains, ‘In ancient China people believed that whatever the substance was, if you thought it was beautiful enough then you could call it jade.
-Now, however, there is technology that can look into the chemical and physical properties of a stone to discover whether it is jadeite or nephrite.’
+In ancient China, whatever a stone was actually made of, if you thought it beautiful enough then you could call it ‘jade’.
+Now we have the technology to examine the chemical properties of a stone and discover whether it is jadeite or nephrite.

 When did jadeite become popular in China?